 During the online application process, you will be asked if you want to submit your portfolio and/or supplemental materials, such as articles, books, videos, visual representations, lectures, or similar indicators of your work.
 The submission of supplemental materials is optional; however, we strongly encourage applicants to submit up to five documents illustrating their work.

 If you were an applicant in a previous year, to reapply you must complete a new application through the online system, including contact information, forms, resume, portfolio, and/or supplemental materials.
 Letters of recommendation from the immediate previous year will be available to us; however it is advisable to obtain at least one new letter that reflects work during the intervening year(s).
 Letters of recommendation from years prior will not be accepted.

-A Selection Committee composed of three faculty members from the GSD, three alumni of the Loeb Fellowship, two outside practitioners, and the Curator of the program will review all applications and select approximately 20 shortlisted applicants by the end of February.
+A Selection Committee comprising three faculty members from the GSD, three alumni of the Loeb Fellowship, two outside practitioners, and the curator of the program will review all applications and select approximately 20 shortlisted applicants by the end of February.
 All applicants will be advised of their status by early March.
-Each shortlisted applicants will then have up to three separate interviews: one with the Curator, one with a member of the Selection Committee, and a possible third with someone who has knowledge of the program.
+Each shortlisted applicant will then have up to three separate interviews: one with the Curator, one with a member of the Selection Committee, and a third with someone who has knowledge of the program.
 The Committee will meet in mid-April to select 9 or 10 Fellows.
 Fellows will be notified of their selection by the end of April.

 Selection for the Loeb/ArtLab Fellowship